thejuan/NLog.RabbitMQ/README.md

 	<targets async="true">
 		<!-- when http://nlog.codeplex.com/workitem/6491 is fixed, then xsi:type="haf:RabbitMQ" instead;
-			 these are the defaults (except 'topic' and 'appid'):
+			 these are the defaults (except 'topic', 'appid', and 'useJSON'):
 		-->
 		<target name="RabbitMQTarget"
 				xsi:type="RabbitMQ"